Device enrollment made easy

-Device authentication can be carried out in Mobile Device Manager Plus through the following methods.
+Device authentication can be carried out in Mobile Device Manager Plus MSP through the following method.

-To learn more about the authentication techniques supported by Mobile Device Manager Plus, click here.
+To learn more about the authentication techniques supported by Mobile Device Manager Plus MSP click here.

 Simplified device enrollment

-Mobile Device Manager Plus offers different enrollment methods for enrollment initiated by users and by admins.
+Mobile Device Manager Plus MSP offers different enrollment methods for enrollment initiated by users and by admins.

-- User enrollment Employees can enroll their own devices in the network.
+- User enrollment Employees enroll their own devices in the network.

-- Enrollment through invite Enterprise administrators can send invitations via e-mail to employees whose devices have to be enrolled.
-This helps in bulk enrollment of devices.
+- Enrollment through invite Enterprise administrators send invitations via e-mail to employees whose devices have to be enrolled.

-- Bulk enrollment via CSV Admins can upload a file containing employee details.
-An e-mail is then sent to these employees, asking them to enroll their devices.
+- Bulk enrollment via CSV Admins upload a file containing employee details.
+An email is then sent to these employees, asking them to enroll their devices.

 - Apple Configurator Apple Configurator is a utility tool designed to configure and enroll corporate-owned iOS devices in an enterprise using a physical USB connection. iOS devices can be pre-loaded with associated profiles and apps before they're handed out to employees.